-Recently came across this question on Quora.
-I thought that this question needs an answer as this is a pertinent question.
+Recently came across this question on Quora?
+And I thought that this question needs an answer as this is a pertinent question.
 So, the real question is – Why can’t a developer play the role of a business analyst?

 What Vs How: The strength of a developer/programmer is to write great piece of code.
 To write great piece of code, one must be good at understanding algorithms and must focus on “How things can be done?”.

 Java/Python like languages are very different from languages of describing business processes.
 A developer, who is great at understanding multi-threaded lingo, may find him/her at a loss, if the business is talking about derivatives or debit/credit.
-There is no superiority or inferiority but these require two different skill sets and learnings.
+There is nothing bad or good skills here, but these require two different skill sets and learnings.

 I am not, even for a second, suggesting that developers can’t do requirements gathering or perform the role of a business analyst (I have done precisely that in my career) but that requires some unlearning & re-skilling.